Connecting Talent with Opportunity

 Organization and Funding

 The programs offered through by ARC’s Workforce Solutions division are funded through the federal Workforce Innovation and Opportunity Act (WIOA) and a partner of the American Job Center network.
-These funds are administered in Georgia by the state Department of Economic Development, which oversees 19 WorkSource programs across the state, including WorkSource Atlanta Regional.
+These funds are administered in Georgia by the Technical College System of Georgia Office of Workforce Development (OWD), which oversees 19 WorkSource programs across the state, including WorkSource Atlanta Regional.
 Each local program is led by a local workforce development board that is charged with creating employment and training systems tailored to meet the specific needs of their local economies.

 WorkSource Atlanta Regional, which is staffed by ARC and guided by the Atlanta Regional Workforce Development Board (ARWDB), is one of the five WorkSource programs in the 10-county Atlanta region.
 WorksSource Atlanta Regional serves customers in Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties.